11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 - It’s also possible to lock your focus and exposure by tapping and holding the focus zone until you see an AE/AF lock banner appear at the top of the screen.

-And even if your photos don’t come out perfectly, you can edit them.
-To edit a photo (crop, rotate, sketch, auto-enhance, or make light/color adjustments) after taking it, just open the photo app and tap Edit.
+And even if they don’t come out perfectly, you can edit your photos.
+You can easily straighten, crop, and lighten the photo to improve your results.
+To edit a photo after taking it, just open the photo app and tap “Edit.”

 Your use of the camera isn’t limited to just taking photos and shooting video.